 TIME TO RENEW!

-If you haven't done so already, renew your NYSOA membership now and order your copy of the brand new 2017 edition of our Checklist of the Birds of New York State.
+It's that time of year again!
+Renew your NYSOA membership now and order your copy of the brand new 2018 edition of our Checklist of the Birds of New York State.

 The objectives of the New York State Ornithological

 Association are to document the ornithology of New York State; to foster

 interest in and appreciation of birds; and to protect birds and their